loconav-tech/blog/_posts/2020-03-16-aws-application-load-balancer-caveats.md

 ---

-Recently, i was testing an api, which is deployed on our staging machine.
+Recently, I was testing an API, which is deployed on our staging machine.
 The postman request looked something like this.
 ![alt text](https://i.imgur.com/YpzgFI0.png)

-So after sending the request the respose body said.
+So after sending the request, the response body said.

 ```
 {